-Hollings realized her voice at the age of 5, chasing the setting sun in her backyard forest in south Georgia.
-She was trained in choirs and a magnet arts high school in Atlanta, which led to performing with Josh Groban.
-Her 1st band Beat the Grid was formed with cellist & producer Daniel Frankhuizen at Ithaca College in upstate NY.
-A funky dance-rock blend of afrobeat and spacey jazz, the group released their first self-titled album in 2013, which was promoted by AAM, Inc. They performed around NYC & BK from 2012-2015.
+Hollings started singing at the age of 5 in the forest of her backyard in Georgia.
+She was trained in choirs and an arts high school in Atlanta, which led to performing with Josh Groban.
+She started her first band Beat the Grid (with cellist/producer Daniel Frankhuizen and other Ithaca College music students) at 19 years old.
+A dance-rock blend of funk, afrobeat, and jazz, their first album was released in 2013, and promoted by AAM, Inc. They lived & played in NYC from 2012-2015.

-In the last 5 years, Hollings has regularly performed with rock, electronic, and reggae projects (feat. members of John Brown's Body, Dopapod, Jimkata, Giant Panda Guerilla Dub Squad, and Elephant Wrecking Ball), lent vocals & writing to electronic (DJ Royy Restrepo) and hip-hop recordings with Ethereal (ATL), Made Groceries (Nola), and Glass Meadow (LA).
-Her vocals are featured on soundscape artist Nathan Moody's recent album A Shadow No Light Could Make.
+For the last 7 years, Hollings has regularly performed with rock, electronic, and reggae projects (such as Double Tiger and The Crucials, feat. members of John Brown's Body & Jimkata) and written vocals for electronic & hip-hop with artists Ethereal, Made Groceries, Glass Meadow.
+She is featured on soundscape artist Nathan Moody's album A Shadow No Light Could Make.

-Hollings paints an eclectic rock dream with haunting layered vocals, R & B rhythms, shimmery synths, and storytelling instrumentals.
-Her 1st EP Necromancing is a meditation on life and death and commenting on a changing world.
-The cinematic sound was crafted & co-produced by Dana Billings and features players from Big Mean Sound Machine and the Hudson River Valley.
-It's a haunting siren’s call to the unseen forces -- our lockets of existence held by ancestors, nature’s rhythms, and glimpses of the self through layers of conflicted perceptions.
-Hollings is currently working on commissions and planning events in upstate NY.
+Hollings paints an eclectic rock dream with haunting layered vocals, R & B rhythms, shimmery synths, and storytelling instrumentals in her 1st EP Necromancing (2018).
+It's a call to the unseen forces -- our ancestors, nature’s rhythms, and glimpses of the self through layers of conflicted perceptions.
+The cinematic sound was co-produced by Dana Billings and features players from around NY.